Hidden-Picture-Puzzle/Solving-Hidden-Picture-Puzzle/README.md

 ### 4. Run the Demo

 To open and run the demo notebook (demo.ipynb) in Colab, follow these steps:
-* Go to File → Open Notebook → GitHub.
+* Go to File → Open Notebook → GitHub
 * Enter the repository URL:

   ```bash
   https://github.com/Hidden-Picture-Puzzle/Solving-Hidden-Picture-Puzzle.git
   ```
-* Select `demo.ipynb` from the list and click Open.
+* Select `demo.ipynb` from the list and click Open
-* Run all cells in the notebook.
+* Run all cells in the notebook

 The demo uses **relative paths based on the repository root** and does not require Google Drive.